 When buying a great external hard drive, it might be a good idea to look for quality.
-Working with video, you need AT LEAST 500GB of space, but we prefer 1TB+.
+Working with video, opt for at least 500GB of space, but we prefer 1TB+.

-Also, check out transfer rates (how long it take to stream data to and from your computer).
-If you’re saving and transporting big files, it’s important to know that a 1.8GB movie transferring at .05MB/sec will take hours but at 25MB/sec only a few minutes.
+Also, check out transfer rates a.k.a. how long it takes to stream data to and from the computer.
+For creators saving and transporting big files, it’s important to know that a 1.8GB movie transferring at .05MB/sec will take hours but at 25MB/sec only a few minutes.

-The better the resolution, the bigger the file, the better the connection needs to be in order to watch, stream, or download it in a reasonable amount of time.
+The better the video resolution, the bigger the file, and thus the better the connection needs to be in order to watch, stream, or download the video in a reasonable amount of time.

 We can’t control the internet speeds of our viewers, but we can do our best with what we can control.
-Export your videos in the highest quality possible, then compress them.
-This provides the highest quality from your end at the fastest speed.
+Export videos in the highest quality possible, then compress them.

-Sections of this post are adapted from previous content written by Ashley Hockney.
+Sections of this post are adapted from previous content written by Ashley Hockney and Morgan Timm.